Vijayapriya-V/Video-class/README.md

-# Video-class
+# Video-caption
-Automated video Genre Classification
+Automatic image and video captioning using deep learning technniques